sinaptico/reviewer/README.md

 == Welcome to reviewer
 Reviewer is a tool to support collaborative writing activities using Google Docs.

-You might also be interested in our [https://bitbucket.org/latteresearch/glosserproject/|Glosser project] that provides automated feedback and allows for human feedback and reviewing.
+You might also be interested in our Glosser project (https://bitbucket.org/latteresearch/glosserproject/) that provides automated feedback and allows for human feedback and reviewing.

 The following papers describe both systems:
 * R.A.
 Calvo.
 Affect-Aware Reflective Writing Studios.
 (2015).
 In R.A.
 Calvo, S.K.
 D’Mello, J. Gratch and A. Kappas (Eds).
 Chapter 33.
 Handbook of Affective Computing.
 Oxford University Press.